-- Turbine commissioning took place in sequential order prior to the planned Commercial Operation of the Project. - Portable generators were used to provide backfeed power for commissioning prior to being connected to the power grid. - Commissioning included testing and inspection of electrical, mechanical, and communications operability. - A detailed set of operating instructions were followed in order to connect into the electrical grid.
+- Turbine commissioning took place in sequential order prior to the planned Commercial Operation of the Project. - Commissioning included testing and inspection of electrical, mechanical, and communications operability. - A detailed set of operating instructions were followed in order to connect into the electrical grid.